tuxmonteiro/tuxmonteiro/README.md

 ## 🔹 What I Work On

-- **Staff Engineer** - Leadership, critical thinking, strong work ethic and strong business relation.
+- **Staff Engineer** - Leadership, critical thinking, promoting an environment of continuous learning and strong business relation.
 - **Software Development** – Backend engineering, APIs, and system design.
 - **Cloud & DevOps** – Improving cloud effciency, reliability and cost (AWS, GCP and Azure)
 - **Exploring** – New frameworks, architectures, languages, and AI-powered applications.